Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Dashboards/Component_Reference/Interactive/Image.md

 ---
-title: Interactive Images
+title: Image Component
 ---

-!!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
+# Image

-    Profinity V2 is available now in General Release.
-If you are having any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.
+Interactive image component with clickable regions, icons, data values, points, and annotation lines.
+Images are loaded from the /Profile/Images directory.

-# Interactive Images
+**Best for:** Device diagrams, system layouts, interactive schematics, visual data overlays

-Interactive Images are a powerful dashboard component that allows you to create rich, interactive visualizations by overlaying clickable regions, icons, data values, points, and annotation lines on top of static images.
-This component is ideal for device diagrams, system layouts, interactive schematics, and visual data overlays.
+**When not to use:** For simple static images (use HTML component with img tag), for charts (use Chart component)

 ## Overview